What Is CAR T-Cell Therapy?

 CAR T therapy is currently only approved for patients with certain types of blood and bone marrow cancers.
 There are strict requirements in place that a patient must meet before he or she can begin CAR T therapy.
 The requirements differ depending on the specific type of cancer a patient has.

-Generally speaking, a patient may be eligible for CAR T therapy if other forms of treatment, such as chemotherapy or a stem cell transplant, have been unsuccessful or were not an option.
+Generally speaking, a patient may be eligible for CAR T therapy if other forms of treatment, such as chemotherapy, have been unsuccessful or were not an option.
 Studies have shown that in certain cases when another type of cancer treatment stops working, CAR T therapy can produce favorable outcomes.

 What is the CAR T cell therapy process of administration?